 Perhaps your spouse isn’t picking up the hints you’re dropping.
-Perhaps you find it necessary to set some new and difficult boundaries in your marriage.
+Things aren’t going well, and perhaps you find it necessary to set some new and difficult boundaries in your marriage.
 Perhaps you see some clues that make you wonder if your spouse’s affections are being drawn elsewhere.
 You know you need to have a difficult conversation with your spouse, and you’re struggling to know how to begin.

 - Find out what you need to know from your spouse